GhostsonAcid/AudioClipboard/README.md

 - It doesn't work with audio regions/sources with more than 2 channels.
 - It sometimes fails to properly handle combined/compound regions due to known Ardour bugs.

-## ⚠️ Warning:
+> [!WARNING]

-- AudioClipboard has the potential to disturb/destroy automation curves (plugin/fader/pan/etc.) on a track if the setting _"Move relevant automation when audio regions are moved"_ (under Preferences -> Editor) is NOT disabled during Pre-Pasting/Pasting.  ***So PLEASE be sure to DISABLE that setting BEFORE using AudioClipboard.***
+> AudioClipboard has the potential to disturb/destroy automation curves (plugin/fader/pan/etc.) on a track if the setting _"Move relevant automation when audio regions are moved"_ (under Preferences -> Editor) is NOT disabled during Pre-Pasting/Pasting.  ***So PLEASE be sure to DISABLE that setting BEFORE using AudioClipboard.***

 ## Installation: